What's New Articles Forums Chat Room Blogs Achievements Tournaments Player Map The Promenade Volunteers About Us Site Index

-The Chairman is responsible for the group's agenda.
-He or she will cast the tie-breaking vote, as well as serve as an arbiter when a conflict cannot be resolved normally.
-Essentially, the Chairman will keep the departments coordinated, working together, and on the same page.
-He or she will also be responsible for any financial and legal issues.
+The Chair of the Board of Directors is responsible for the group's agenda.
+They will cast the tie-breaking vote, if necessary, on any matters that the Board of Directors requires.
+The Chair will keep the departments coordinated, working together, and on the same page.
+They will also be responsible for any financial and legal issues.

 Goals: